Shresht7/PSFavorite/README.md

 This module allows you to mark commands as **favorites**.
 Your favorite commands will appear as suggestions in the PSReadLine Predictor Views.

 Favorites do not replace history, they complement it.
-The history tracks _everything_ you've done and favorites track the things that you've _deemed important_.
+The history tracks _everything_ you've done, and favorites track the things that you've _deemed important_.

 ---